-Not too long ago, the DOW plunged a hefty 200 points, or thereabouts.
-This raised a few eyebrows in the financial community and had the rest of the masses furiously monitoring their portfolios.
+Recently, the DOW plunged again in the wake of an oil war and concerns about COVID-19.
+This did more than raise a few eyebrows in the financial community and had the rest of the masses furiously racing back to monitor their portfolios.

-These incidents are a reminder of the fickle nature of the stock market.
+These incidents which tend to occur every few years are a reminder of the fickle nature of the stock market.
 But let’s face it, we’ve become somewhat accustomed to these events as part of a cycle.

 “To sum up, you’re not investing in the stock market, you’re speculating.”

 The Peril of Speculating in the Stock Market

 We’re told to stay in for the long game where inevitable gains will follow.
 However, in my estimation, the portrayal of stock market gains is, in many ways, one of smoke and mirrors.

 In his popular book, Money, Master the Game, self help guru Tony Robbins concludes, in a nutshell, that the cards are stacked against the individual investor, and this applies even to the relatively sophisticated.